laforge49/gems/gems-vault/basics/gem.md

 # Gem

 Gems are the principal data structure in the gems framework.
-Gems can operate asynchronously as individuals or synchronously within a [federation](basics/federation.md).
+A gem can operate asynchronously as an individual or synchronously within a [federation](basics/federation.md).

 Gems can be accessed either by an [id](basics/id.md) or a [reference](basics/reference.md).
 And within a [context](basics/context.md) by their [name](basics/name.md).